 WebAssembly, or Wasm, gives developers a way to create programs that run at near-native speed in the browser or anywhere else you can deploy the WebAssembly runtime.
 But you generally don’t write ...

 Forbes contributors publish independent expert analyses and insights.
 Justin is founder and principal analyst at PivotNine.
-WebAssembly, or Wasm, has finally started becoming usable by ordinary ...
+This article is more than 2 years old.
+WebAssembly, or Wasm, has finally ...